SumoLogic/sumologic-kubernetes-collection/deploy/docs/v2_migration_doc.md

 ### Breaking Changes

-- From this version we recommend to use helm3 template as replacement for pre-generated kubernetes templates.
+- From `v2.0.0` we recommend to use helm3 template as replacement for pre-generated kubernetes templates.
   Because of that, all custom changes made to the templates should be moved to `values.yaml`.
-  This will simplify and improve experience for non-helm installation
+  This will simplify and improve experience for non-helm installation.

 ### How to upgrade for Non-helm Users